A week of writing and island living. This event is full. Registration is open for our November 2019 event.

 This retreat takes place at the Villas at Po’ipū Kai.
-In order for each participant to receive maximum attention on their work, registration is limited to six.

 Live and write among the plumeria, hibiscus, and beauty of Po’ipū, Kaua’i.
 The Kaua’i Writers’ Retreat is designed to get you to a completed short-short story in one week in one of the most beautiful, inspirational places for writers in the world.